mokasha2020/mokasha2020.github.io/_pages/about.md

 I have Bachelors and Masters degrees in Engineering.

+I have skills in AI/Machine Learning and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.

+I am working on Machine Learning projects utilizing Tensorflow and Python.

 I am also skilled in Project Management and Engineering Management.

-I have skills in AI/Machine Learning and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.

-I am also working on Machine Learning projects utilizing Tensorflow and Python.

 I have recently completed Machine Learning Specialization from DeepLearning.AI / Stanford University and Google Data Analytics Certification. ​